← Back to ResourcesBreed Guides

 Common Calgary grooming mistakes?

-Shaving (#1, irreversible).
+Shaving (top mistake, irreversible).
 Under-brushing then mat emergency.
-Over-using FURminator.
+Over-using the FURminator.
 Wet coat neglect.
 Harsh shampoo.
-Ignoring paw pad trim.
+Ignoring paw pad trims.
 Constricting collars.
 Negative associations.
-Ignoring skin issues (could be allergies/MDR1/hypothyroid).
+Ignoring skin issues (could be allergies, MDR1, or hypothyroid).
 Winter under-protection.
 Groomer miscommunication.
 Post-exercise neglect.
-Nail/ear neglect.
+Nail or ear neglect.
+Behavioural fallout from a painful first grooming session.
 Believing “low shed” breeder claims.

 Adoptable Aussies in Calgary